Classifying spaces and the Lascar group: Introduction

-\paragraph{Overview.} We begin in Sections \ref{sec:cathty-bkgd} and \ref{sec:mod-bkgd} by recalling some background material in homotopy theory and model theory, respectively.
+\paragraph{Overview.} We begin in Sections \ref{sec:cathty-bkgd} and \ref{sec:mod-bkgd} by recalling some background material in category, homotopy theory and model theory, respectively.
 In Section \ref{sec:lascfund}, the heart of the paper, we prove our main result (Theorem \ref{thm:mainthm}), exhibiting the Lascar group as the fundamental group of a space, and deduce that the Lascar group is bounded (Corollary \ref{cor:lascar-bounded}), and give a bound on its cardinality (Corollary \ref{cor:lascar-size}).
 In Section \ref{sec:examples}, we give some toy applications, computing the Lascar groups of several familiar theories with methods of a homotopy-theoretic and category-theoretic flavor.
-In fact, in most of the examples we consider, we are able to go further and determine the complete homotopy type of the space $|\Mod(T)|$, and find that in these examples $|\Mod(T)|$ is aspherical (i.e. its higher homotopy groups vanish).
-There is an example (Example \ref{eg:torsor}) where we are able to compute the Lascar group, but not the complete homotopy type; we do not know if this example is aspherical.
-In Section \ref{sec:higher-hty} we consider the question of which homotopy types can be realized in the form $|\Mod(T)|$.
-We attain only partial results, including Observation \ref{obs:nmm}, Remark \ref{rmk:ap}, and Theorem \ref{thm:aechty}.
+In fact, in all of the examples we consider, we are able to go further and determine the complete homotopy type of the space $|\Mod(T)|$, and find that in these examples $|\Mod(T)|$ is aspherical (i.e. its higher homotopy groups vanish).
+In Section \ref{subsec:higher-hty-1} we consider the question of which homotopy types can be realized in the form $|\Mod(T)|$.
+In this paper, we attain only partial results, including Observation \ref{obs:nmm}, \ref{obs:ap} and Theorem \ref{thm:aechty}.
+We conclude in Section \ref{subsec:higher-hty-2} with a discussion of known categorical criteria on a category $\calC$ implying that $|\calC|$ is aspherical, and find that none of the criteria we consider are satisfied by $\Mod(T)$ for a general finitary first-order theory $T$.